 Diabetes can damage the nerves and blood vessels in your feet.
 This damage can cause numbness and reduce feeling in your feet.
 As a result, your feet may not heal well if they are injured.
 If you get a blister, you may not notice and it may get worse.

 Check your feet every day.
-Inspect the top, sides, soles, heels, and between the toes.
+Inspect the tops, sides, soles, heels, and between your toes.
 Look for:

 - Dry and cracked skin

 - Redness, warmth, or tenderness